abarhoum/TagControl/README.md

 <a href="https://youtu.be/UYu_gJPA7Ds">Sitecore Tags Field</a>

 <h2> Sitecore versions :</h2>
-XP 8.1, XP 8.2 I did not test that on erlier versions but it should works.
+SXP 8.1, SXP 8.2 I did not test that on erlier versions but it should works.

 <h2> Installation :</h2>